 How does the scale of the plans change to fit different athlete levels and abilities in each discipline?
 October 22, 2019 19:04 Updated Not a Member yet? $25/month Get Purple Patch Education Membership, A complete performance education program for coaches and athletes.
 SUBSCRIBE You need to sign in to view this page.
-The majority of our daily workouts include options to shorten or extend sessions in order to provide options for developing and experienced athletes and for both time-starved and time-rich athletes.
+If you are looking to be able to scale the Baseline Plan and the Racebuilds, you absolutely can through two different ways.
+You can either utilize the Toggle Feature with Today’s Plan and/or utilize the scaling options provided to you within the sessions themselves.
+Today’s Plan Toggle Feature The Today's Plan Toggle Feature allows you to choose your weekly and daily workout load/view to suit your level, life schedule, and fitness level.
+Your choices: View One: Displays every prescribed session of the week - you manage your schedule and workout load through scaling options.
+12 and over hours of work.
+View Two: Displays a single daily priority session (plus strength workouts) chosen by your Purple Patch coaching team.
+Under 12 hours of work.
+View Two is a wonderful option for time-starved athletes, newer athletes, and those with less experience or fitness.
+The default view will be set to View One.
+Scaling Sessions The majority of our daily workouts include options to shorten or extend sessions in order to provide options for developing and experienced athletes and for both time-starved and time-rich athletes.
 For the majority of cycling and running workouts, all intervals are prescribed in duration (time), which makes the scaling easier.
 As an example, a midweek cycling session might include an integrated message that says, "Breakpoint: If you are time-starved or a newer athlete, this is the perfect place to end the workout and simply cool down."
 Alternatively, a session might integrate a range of duration, such as 50 to 70 minutes in a run.
 Of course, it is easy to choose the appropriate time relative to the time you have available, level of experience, or fatigue.
 Swim sessions are typically prescribed in distance (yards/meters) as they are performed in a swimming pool.
 In these sessions, you will often see instructions that are prescribed along the lines of 8 x 150 to 250 (8 intervals of each which are between 150 to 250 yards/meters).
 More is not always better.
 Imagine you are in the pool in San Francisco: Lane 1: Pros and strong swimmers: Intervals of 250 yards/meters Lane 2: Moderately strong swimmers: 225 y/m Lane 3: Experienced amateurs (send-off of 1.30 to 1.35 / 100 yards): 200 y/m Lane 4: Developing swimmers (send-off of 1.40 to 1.50 / 100 yards): 175 y/m Lane 5: Less experienced swimmers (1.50 - 2.30 / 100 yards): 150 y/m Additional educational resources in our Education Hub will offer practices for scaling and moving sessions to optimize performance.
+If you wish to learn even more about scaling, visit this article.
 Related articles Will anyone review my data or provide feedback?
 How do I scale a workout?
 Recommended Gear List When should I apply a race build?
 How do I get help with nutrition?